 Both pedigreed cats and mixed-breed cats have varying incidences of health problems that may be genetic in nature.
 The same problems that may affect the Siamese can also affect the Balinese, including the following:

-- Amyloidosis, a disease that occurs when a type of protein called amyloid is deposited in body organs, primarily the liver in members of the Siamese family
+- Amyloidosis: This is a disease that occurs when a type of protein called amyloid is deposited in body organs, primarily the liver in members of the Siamese family.

-- Hyperesthesia syndrome, a neurological problem that can cause cats to excessively groom themselves, leading to hair loss, and to act frantically, especially when they are touched or petted
+- Hyperesthesia Syndrome: This is a neurological problem that can cause cats to excessively groom themselves, leading to hair loss, and to act frantically, especially when they are touched or petted

-- Nystagmus, a neurological disorder that causes involuntary rapid eye movement
+- Nystagmus: This is a neurological disorder that causes involuntary rapid eye movement.

 Children And Other Pets